dpriskorn/ItemSubjector/README.md

 subject statement.
 That makes them very hard to find for scientists which is bad for science, because building on the work of others is essential in the global scientific community.

+To my knowledge none of the scientific search engines that are currenly used in the scientific community rely on an open graph editable by anyone and maintained by the community itself for the purpose of helping fellow scientists find each others work.
+Wikipedia and Scholia can fill that gap but we need good tooling to curate the millions of items.

 # Features
 This tool has the following features:
 * Adding a list of manually supplied main subjects to a few selected subgraphs